-RAIN GARDENS - A planted depression or a hollow filled with loose soil that allows rainwater runoff from urban areas like roofs, driveways, walkways and parking lots to be absorbed into the ground.
-Storm water soaks into the ground instead of flowing into storm drains and surface waters, helping reduce erosion, pollution, flooding and diminished groundwater.
+RAIN GARDENS - a rain garden is a planted depression or a hollow that allows rainwater runoff the opportunity to be absorbed from impervious urban areas, like roofs, driveways, walkways, parking lots and compacted lawn areas.
+This reduces rain runoff by allowing storm water to soak into the ground instead of flowing into storm drains and surface waters, causing erosion, water pollution, flooding and diminished groundwater.

-ROCK GARDENS - features large or decorative rocks and incorporates plants that are particularly adapted for growth in tight spaces, hillsides or well-drained soils.
+ROCK GARDENS - a rock garden features large or decorative rocks and incorporates plants that are particularly adapted for growth in tight spaces, hillsides or well-drained soils.
 Garden plants grow between the rocks and are typically low-growing and drought-tolerant.